vyperlang/vyper/docs/built-in-functions.rst

 .. note::

     The implementation of ``create_copy_of`` assumes that the code at ``target`` is smaller than 16MB.
-While this is much larger than the EIP-170 constraint of 24KB, it is a conservative size limit intended to future proof deployer contracts in case the EIP-170 constraint is lifted.
+While this is much larger than the EIP-170 constraint of 24KB, it is a conservative size limit intended to future-proof deployer contracts in case the EIP-170 constraint is lifted.
 If the code at ``target`` is larger than 16MB, the behavior of ``create_copy_of`` is undefined.

 .. py:function:: create_from_factory(target: address, *args, value: uint256 = 0[, salt: bytes32]) -> address